A weekend guide to Napa Valley

 Even though I’d been to San Francisco twice and Napa Valley is only an hour drive north from the city, I felt it deserved a separate trip instead of a rushed few-hour visit.
 Napa Valley is known for its wine, which is a main product of the region – specifically dry wines, with Cabernet Sauvignon at the top of the list.
 Previously known for raising cattle, Napa Valley is now one of the top international destinations for wine lovers.
-I want to provide you with a weekend guide to top activities in the Napa Valley, along with some practical advice to help you plan your visit.
+I want to provide you with a weekend guide to the top activities in the Napa Valley, along with some practical advice to help you plan your visit.

 A weekend guide to things to do in Napa Valley